smallsco/macstodon/README.md

 ## How to compile it
 1. Download the Macstodon source code from GitHub, and place it whereever you like on your hard disk.
 2. Download MacPython 1.5.2 from here: <https://homepages.cwi.nl/~jack/macpython/downloads/old/MacPython152.hqx>
-3. Decompress the MacPython archive and run the isntaller.
+3. Decompress the MacPython archive and run the installer.
 Make sure you install the **CFM-68K** version of MacPython if prompted.
 4. Run the **EditPythonPrefs** application that comes with MacPython.
-Add the followiung lines to the System-Wide preferences.
+Add the following lines to the System-Wide preferences.
 Then save your changes and exit.
 	```
 	$(PYTHON):Extensions:Imaging:PIL
 	$(PYTHON):Mac:Tools:IDE